 La Grande Troménie in Locronan where locals dress in magnificent traditional Breton costumes and carry heavy silver crosses and banners embroidered in silk and gold is one of the most authentic pardons in Brittany.

-The next Grande Troménie in Locronan takes place in 2025.
+The next Grande Troménie in Locronan France takes place in 2025.

 Every year the Small Troménie, a 6-km pilgrimage, takes place on the second Sunday of July.